 How long does dating burnout last?

 Dating burnout can last months or even years if you don't change your approach.
 Take proactive steps: a strategic break plus a complete profile overhaul.
-You can reverse the effects in a couple of weeks.
+You can start to feel the difference within a couple of weeks if you actually change the pattern.
 The key is fixing the root problem, which is usually your photos.

 Is it okay to take a break from dating apps?